 - Renders and surface coating are applications of waterproof materials for resistance to non-pressurized moisture such as rain water.

-What method do you use for installing a damp proof course?
+What method do you use for installing a damp proofing course (DPC)?

 There are various methods of installing a reliable, remedial damp proof course: